mthomas46/Hackathon/ai-sessions/20250916_serena_docstore_enhancements_session.md

 - Repository: Hackathon

 ## Purpose
-Implement 6 major enhancements to the doc-store service to transform it into a sophisticated knowledge management platform: Performance Caching, Relationship Graph, Semantic Tagging, Bulk Operations, Lifecycle Management, and Real-Time Notifications.
+Implement 6 major enhancements to the doc_store service to transform it into a sophisticated knowledge management platform: Performance Caching, Relationship Graph, Semantic Tagging, Bulk Operations, Lifecycle Management, and Real-Time Notifications.

 ## Scope
 - Performance Caching: Redis-based caching with monitoring